MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

     1. For **Subscription**, enter or select the subscription.
     1. For **Post-failover resource group**, select the resource group name to which you fail over.
 When the failover occurs, the VMs in Azure are created in this resource group.
     1. For **Post-failover deployment model**, select **Resource Manager**.
 The Azure Resource Manager deployment is used when the failover occurs.
     1. For **Storage account**, enter or select an existing storage account associated with the subscription that you have chosen.
-This account could be a standard or a premium storage account that will be used for the VM’s replication.
+This account could be a standard or a premium storage account that is used for the VM’s replication.

         ![Screenshot of target environment tab in Azure portal for Azure Stack HCI cluster resource.](../manage/media/azure-site-recovery/enable-replication-2.png)